Travel & Tourism Colour Schemes within Web Design

 Contrast in colours

-Every shade of color has a set opposite — an “arch-nemesis.”
+Every shade of colour has a set opposite — an “arch-nemesis.”
 You can use the colour wheel to do this, locate the colour on the opposite end of the circle.

 Yellow is often a part of modern colour schemes and while it can be incorporated into almost any website, it is particularly appealing to younger audiences.
 It should be used as an accent colour to highlight certain elements and to add some personality to your website design.